bitfocus/companion-module-analogway-awj/README.md

 ## :rocket: Version history:

+### 2.4.2 (2024-09-30)
+* Bugfix: Set GPO action was missing on LivePremier and LivePremier v4.
+* Bugfix: GPO state feedback was not tracking updates on LivePremier v4

 ### 2.4.1 (2024-09-14)
 * Bugfix: Timer colors could not be set to 0% opacity at LivePremier v4.
 * Bugfix: Horizontal Greyscale Testpattern was not working for outputs of LivePremier v4.